Thoughts on Decline

 State of the Blog

-With a few exceptions, I write pieces that deal with these topics: running, photography, and/or strokes.
-Here’s my rationale—running has been a constant presence in my life for fifty years; strokes threatened to end it all, and likely would have, had it not been for the previous point; and photography has increasingly been the medium through which I express my thoughts and feelings as I go through life.
+With a few exceptions, I write pieces on these topics: running, photography, and/or strokes.
+Here’s my rationale—running has been a constant presence in my life for fifty years; strokes threatened to end it all, and likely would have, had it not been for the previous point; and photography has increasingly been the medium where I express my thoughts and feelings as I go through life.

 And what about this life—My Second Running Life?
 When I settled on the title for the blog, it was my way of reminding myself that fulfillment can come in different ways.
 I think the title still serves that purpose.
 I hope that my readers see it the same way.

 I will add a thought for readers who may struggle to balance elements of their own life, especially if that includes trying to maintain a high standard of performance as an amateur athlete.
 For many years, I was there, too.
 Let me remind you that there will be no harsher judge of your success than you.
 Only you can decide what success looks like—don’t let anyone presume to tell you.
 And only you can give yourself permission to back away when that is the right thing to do, because of family or work commitments.
-It’s worthwhile remembering what the word amateur means—someone who participates in an activity for no reason other than the love of doing it.
+It’s worth remembering that the word amateur refers to someone who participates in an activity for no reason other than the love of doing it.

 I describe competitive distance running as a perfect proxy for life itself.
 There will inevitably be highs and lows.
 In a race, we may be having a rough stretch, only to find the next mile is better.
 If today’s effort falls short and the race doesn’t go to plan, we can console ourselves with the thought that there will be another chance soon.